-2016 - Q3 2017 EBITDA Composition
+2016 - 2017 EBITDA Composition

-Over the last two years, Rayonier has generated 73% of its EBITDA from timber operations (versus 49% for the peer group).
+Over the last two years, Rayonier has generated 71% of its EBITDA from timber operations (versus 48% for the peer group).

-lote: Timberland REIT Peer Group comprised of WY, PCH and CTT.
-Figures reflect aggregate Timberland REIT Peer Group EBITDA for 2016 to Q3-2017 year-to-date, excluding corporate expenses.
+Note: Timberland REIT Peer Group comprised of WY, PCH and CTT.
+Figures reflect aggregate Timberland REIT Peer Group EBITDA for 2016 - 2017, excluding corporate expenses.
 Other includes real estate, manufacturing and other reported segments.